 EVERGLADES ADVENTURES Offers a GUARANTEED OPPORTUNITY at a TROPHY OSCEOLA TURKEY in the South Florida Everglades!

 EVERGLADES ADVENTURES was established in 1989.
 The owner, Captain Mark Clemons is a US Coast Guard Licensed Captain and CPR and First Aid Certified.
-He has been professionally guiding since 1986 and is a native of South Florida were he has hunted and fished his entire life.
+He has been professionally guiding since 1986 and is a native of South Florida.

 We are very passionate about our hunting adventures.
 We feel very fortunate to be able to live and work in the Florida Everglades.
 We will provide you the best possible Everglades Adventure.
 Our guides are all native to South Florida and experienced professionals.
 We use only state-of-the-art equipment that is personally maintained by our owners and guides.
 Safety is of the utmost importance to us, so we carry all the necessary safety equipment.
 Our 25 years plus experience allows us to pay special attention to the details so you have an excellent outdoor adventure.
 We want you to enjoy your first experience with us and continue to use our services for years to come.

-We currently operate on numerous large private ranches located in Collier and Hendry Counties in South Florida.
-These properties consist of more than 25,000 acres in total.
+We currently operate on numerous large private ranches located in Several Counties in South Florida.
+These properties consist of more than 75,000 acres in total.
+Our turkey hunting is conducted on approximately 15,000 of the best turkey habitat.
 We maintain an extensive management program year round for our turkeys, which includes mowing, prescribed burning and disking.
 We also have a large feeding program, which includes food plots, and supplemental feeding with automatic solar powered feeders and free choice feeders.

 Persons interested in viewing a video of the quality of our ranches, the vast numbers of turkeys located there and to give you a general idea of what to expect on one of our Osceola turkey hunts, please view the video below: